awsdocs/aws-xray-developer-guide/doc-source/xray-sdk-nodejs-sqlclients.md

 ## Including additional data in SQL subsegments<a name="xray-sdk-nodejs-sqlclients-additional"></a>

-You can add additional information to subsegments generated for SQL queries, as long as it's mapped to a whitelisted SQL field\.
+You can add additional information to subsegments generated for SQL queries, as long as it's mapped to an allow\-listed SQL field\.
 For example, to record the sanitized SQL query string in a subsegment, you can add it directly to the subsegment's SQL object\.

 **Example Assign SQL to subsegment**